zesffe/refinery/README.md

 if ($redirect) {header("Location: {$redirect}"); exit; }
 ```

-For more information, please run the example file `index.php`.
+For more information, please run the example `/example/index.php`.